BerkeleyAutomation/RobotToolChanger/README.md

 The repo also include several tools that can be created and used with or without the tool-changer.

-The [tool-changer](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/tool-changer) is described in branch `tool-changer`, which include the three main components of the tool-changer: robot component, tool-component, and tool-housing.
+The [tool-changer](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/tool-changer) is described in branch `tool-changer`, which include the three main components of the tool-changer: robot-component, tool-component, and tool-housing.

 The tool-changer was originally designed to be used with ABB YUMI collaborative robot.\
 With minor adjustments the tool-changer design can be retrofit to most mobile and stationary robots.\